lammps/lammps/doc/src/fix_indent.rst

 Insert an indenter within a simulation box.
 The indenter repels all atoms in the group that touch it, so it can be used to push into a material or as an obstacle in a flow.
-Or it can be used as a constraining wall around a simulation; see the discussion of the *side* keyword below.
+Alternatively, it can be used as a constraining wall around a simulation; see the discussion of the *side* keyword below.